edgedb/edgedb/docs/edgeql/overview.rst

 3. Compute a set of *input tuples*.

    - Begin with a set containing a single empty tuple.
-   - For each input set reference, we compute a *dependent* cartesian product of the input tuple set (``X``) so far and the input set ``Y`` being considered.
+   - For each input set reference, we compute a *dependent* Cartesian product of the input tuple set (``X``) so far and the input set ``Y`` being considered.
 In this dependent product, we pair each tuple ``x`` in the input tuple set ``X`` with each element of the